 Another big difference between Stessa and QuickBooks is the cost.

-Stessa is free to use.
-After signing up, an investor can begin tracking rental property performance on the property and portfolio level from their owner dashboard and receive real-time insights to help maximize revenue and profits.
+Stessa has a robust free option to use.
+After signing up, an investor can begin tracking rental property performance on the property and portfolio level from their owner dashboard, collect rent, screen tenants, and receive real-time insights to help maximize revenue and profits.

 Members of the Stessa community also receive free access to the Stessa Tax Center.
 Perks include a customized tax package, a suite of tax resources, and a TurboTax discount exclusively for Stessa users.
 There are also a few optional, premium paid services Stessa offers, including rent analysis and market research.